Unity-Technologies/usd-unity-sdk/BUILDING.md

 ## Compiling

-Note that currently only Windows and OSX builds are officially supported.
+Note that currently only Windows, OSX, and Linux builds are officially supported.

+### Windows

 USD.NET.sln is a Visual Studio solution which includes all projects.
 The primary requirement is to setup the library and include paths for the